Brainerd, MN Lake Property For Sale (20 Real Estate Listings)

 6 Beds 8 Baths 1 Acres 7,282 SqFt Single Family MLS® # 6475604

+Model not for sale!
 Cradled on Birch Island's shores with 150 feet of sandy Gull Lake waterfront, this home features rustic charm with wood beamed ceiling and a grand stone fireplace.
-Enveloped with natural lig...
+Envel...

 Counselor Realty Brainerd LakesRegional Multiple Listing Service of Minnesota Logo